cradlepoint/sdk-samples/Mobile_Site_Survey/readme.md

 'RSRP', 'RSRQ', 'State', 'Download', 'Upload', 'Latency', 'Bytes Sent', 'Bytes Received', 'Results URL'

 Surveyors are other routers running Mobile Site Survey that you want to control from a master.

+Clickt the Browse Surveys button to connect to the FTP Server to download results in .csv format